 The Shimokitazawa, Harajuku, and Koenji cities are popular with college-aged and younger Japanese people.
 These are the shopping cities for people who are interested in small independent retail shops, used and secondhand goods and a wide variety of discount or bargain products.
 The shopping in these cities is unique, and each one has its own special charm.

 Harajuku is next to Shibuya and is the center for shopping for all things concerning the Japanese youth.
 Many shops in and around the central Takeshita street sell the youth fashions of the day aimed at teens, teenagers, and young adults.
 This is the place to see the most outrageous fashions of the day and on weekends Harajuku is a major destination for teenagers who will dress up in the current costume (Cosplay) favorites of the day.
 Think of Harajuku on weekend as Halloween in the daytime.
 Nearby the Harajuku train station, there is the Cat shopping street that has many independent retail shops that are aimed at the older 20s and 30s crowd.
-Train Access: Yamanote Line Google Maps
+Train Access: Harajuku Station Google Maps

 Koenji has many shopping stores around the train station with the majority of stores located south of the station.
 Koenji is the home of one of Tokyo’s coolest neighborhoods year-round (Japanese surveys conclude).
 It has a thriving underground music scene and the city is full of independent shops, second-hand clothing stores, used records stores, and discount shops.
-Koenji is a very popular shopping destination for younger Japanese people Train Access: Chuo Line Google Maps
+Koenji is a very popular shopping destination for younger Japanese people Train Access: Koenji Station Google Maps

 Daikanyama is located in western Tokyo and it’s surrounded by Shibuya, Ebisu, and Naka-Meguro and is the home to many high-end international and domestic shopping options.
 This small city is very wealthy and it is like a mini-sized Ginza located in a very upscale residential neighborhood.
 Complete with many small and very exclusive backstreet specialty boutiques selling expensive clothing, accessories and other merchandise.
 Daikanyama is a wealthy adult-oriented city and the shopping options clearly reflect that.
-Train Access: Toyoko Line Google Maps
+Train Access: Daikanyama Station Google Maps

-Shinjuku is home to the Shinjuku Train Station, the largest transportation hub of Tokyo and home of the world’s busiest railway station.
+Shinjuku is home to the Shinjuku Train Station, the largest transportation hub of Tokyo and the home of the world’s busiest railway station.
 Shinjuku has a large selection of the most popular department stores, international and domestic chain stores and many other shopping options.

-Shinjuku is so large it is really three seperate areas, the west, south, and east sides of the Shinjuku station.
+Shinjuku is so large it is really three separate areas, the west, south, and east sides of the Shinjuku station.
 The west side of Shinjuku is home to major hotels, local government, the Keio and Odakyu department stores, second-hand stores and electronics shopping.
 The south side is home of the Lumine 1, 2 department stores, across the street is the Shinjuku Southern Terrace, the massive Takashimaya Times Square shopping center and largest books and magazine retailer in Tokyo, Kinokuniya.
 The east side of the station is the home of many of the largest Japanese department stores such as Isetan, Bic Camera, Labi, and Marui (0101), which have five stores in Shinjuku.

 Akihabara is the capital of Tokyo for all things electronic and it is known as “electric city”.
 Akihabara is the place to go to find anything electronic related.
-If you walk the back streets of the city, you can find shops of all sizes that sell every kind of electronic devices, electronic parts, second-hand computers or other electronics.
+If you walk the back streets of the city, you can find shops of all sizes that sell every kind of electronic device, electronic parts, second-hand computers or other electronics.
 This is the place to come to buy the parts to repair a broken electronic device or even to build a computer from scratch.
 All the major Japanese electronics retailers are present in Akihabara and its possible to purchase the latest and most up to date brand new electronic products.

 Odaiba Island is a great shopping destination located in the south of Tokyo.
 Odaiba is a very large shopping district that is a combination of five shopping areas including Decks Tokyo Beach, Aquacity Odaiba, Venus Fort, Sun Walk, and Divers City Tokyo.
 There is something for everyone here.
 There are amusement arcades for the children, the Toyota Mega Web, which is a Toyota car theme park and there are many shopping options that include stores of all kinds from the common international and domestic chain stores to the high-end fashion boutiques and everything in-between.
 Odaiba is very family-oriented and it’s a great place to spend the day shopping and you can find just about everything there.
-Location: Odaiba Island, Tokyo Bay Train Access: Odaiba-kaihinkoen Station, Yurikamome Line Google Maps
+Location: Odaiba Island, Tokyo Bay Train Access: Odaiba-kaihinkoen Station, A few min walk Google Maps

 Thank You for visiting Tokyo Live news & entertainment.
 If you enjoyed our Tokyo Popular Shopping Areas page.
 Please take a look at Tokyo Food Specialty Areas, Tokyo Basement Food Courts (Depachika) or Tokyo Public Parks pages.